Yemen's Houthis claim attack on ship in Gulf of Aden, say it could sink | Law-Order

 Yemen's Houthis claim attack on ship in Gulf of Aden, say it could sink

-Houthi militants in Yemen said on Monday they had attacked the Rubymar cargo ship in the Gulf of Aden and the vessel is now at risk of sinking.
+Houthi militants in Yemen said on Monday they had attacked the Rubymar cargo ship in the Gulf of Aden and the vessel was now at risk of sinking - raising the stakes in their campaign to disrupt global shipping in solidarity with Palestinians in the Gaza war.

 The crew are safe, Houthi military spokesperson Yahya Sarea said in a statement.
 The Houthis had also shot down a U.S drone in the port city of Hodeidah, he said.
 "The ship was seriously hit which caused it to stop completely.
 As a result of the extensive damage the ship suffered, it is now at risk of sinking in the Gulf of Aden," Sarea said.